yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 On the migrated VM **smarthotelweb2-test**, this configuration needs to be updated to use the Azure SQL Database.

 As a preliminary step, you will temporarily associate a public IP address with the **smarthotelweb2** VM, so that you can connect to it using Remote Desktop.
-(Alternatively, your could connect via a separate 'jumppbox' VM or via a Site-to-Site or ExpressRoute connection.)
+(Alternatively, you could connect via a separate 'jumppbox' VM or via a Site-to-Site or ExpressRoute connection.)

 > **Note:** You do not need to update any configuration files on **smarthotelweb1-test** or the **UbuntuWAF-test** VMs, since the migration has preserved the private IP addresses of all virtual machines they connect with.